sgchr273/PSOD/README.md

     - Places
     - SUN
     - Textures
-2. **Saved Model Checkpoints**<br>
+2. **Model Checkpoints**<br>
-Out of four neural network architectures used int he experiments, the checkpoints for the resnet18 pretrained on cifar10 and cifar100 and checkpoint of resnet34 for cifar10 and cifar100 can be downloaded from here:
+Among the four neural network architectures evaluated, the pretrained checkpoints for ResNet-18 and ResNet-34 on CIFAR-10 and CIFAR-100 are available in the 'model_checkpoints' folder.
+For ResNet-50 and MobileNet, we used the ImageNet-pretrained weights provided by Torchvision.
+3. **Experiments Running**<br>
+Experiments can be run using the following command:<br>
+python main.py --id_data <id_data_name> --ood_data <ood_data_name>  --model_name <model_name><br>
+For example, one scenario is given below:<br>
+python main.py --id_data cifar10 --ood_data SVHN  --model_name resnet18

-Some of the code has been borrowed from the repsitory of the paper "NECO: NEURAL COLLAPSE BASED OUT-OFDISTRIBUTION DETECTION".
+Some of the code has been borrowed from the repsitory of the paper "NECO: NEURAL COLLAPSE BASED OUT-OFDISTRIBUTION DETECTION" https://arxiv.org/abs/2310.06823.